ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 Now we have a SearchView, but it doesn't do anything.
 This is because we haven't told it how to behave.

-> Check: "Fist to Five" on whether the students feel comfortable with the content so far.

 ***